 Once you’ve made a great new hire, it’s time to get your new employee up and running in the organization.
 No matter how skilled or tenured, every employee can benefit from an excellent employee onboarding process in order to better understand their place in the company.

 Every year, 25 percent of all Americans experience some form of career transition, according to work done by the Society of Human Resource Management.
-This means effective onboarding is essential to ensure new employees in new roles are brought up to speed and can begin contributing to your organization.
+This means an effective employee onboarding process is essential to ensure new employees in new roles are brought up to speed and can begin contributing to your organization.

-So how do you improve your onboarding process and engage with your new hires from their first day on the job?
+So how do you improve your employee onboarding process and engage with your new hires from their first day on the job?
 Taking a goal-centric view of the four C’s of onboarding will allow your organization to align new employees with existing company objectives, ensuring everyone is on the right page from day one.

 A Goal-Centric View Of: Compliance

 The first box you check on your new hire checklist should involve getting your new employee up to speed with compliance matters.
-These are the brass tacks of the onboarding process.
+These are the brass tacks of the employee onboarding process.
 For instance, you'll want to go over company-wide policies and any legal issues a new hire should be aware of.

-While it may not seem tied to company strategy, your compliance process is an essential step of onboarding, and needs to be aligned with your overall goals.
+While it may not seem tied to company strategy, your compliance process is an essential step of the employee onboarding process and needs to be aligned with your overall goals.
 This means ensuring your new hires have all the tools they need at their disposal to understand policies.
 Don't just slide a guidebook at the new hire and call it a day.
 Have a meeting in which you discuss relevant policies and how these compliance matters will impact their daily work lives.
 Spending this time upfront will ensure they have the necessary foundation to hit the ground running as a high achiever.